Yingjie4Science/SDGdetector/README.md

 ## Installation

-You can install `SDGdetector` from GitHub with:
+You can install `SDGdetector` from GitHub as follows:

     #install.packages("devtools")
     devtools::install_github("Yingjie4Science/SDGdetector")